-The Support Broker Division of the VF/EA FMS-Support Broker entity will furnish information and assistance (I&A) supports to waiver participants enrolled in the Services My Way program and their representatives as appropriate.
-As detailed above, the I&A supports will be procured through a competitive bidding process (RFP) to secure one VF/EA FMS-Support Broker entity, which will serve all waiver participants enrolled in the Services My Way program and their representatives, as appropriate, in the District.
-Furthermore, as detailed above, the VF/EA FMS-Support Broker entity will receive a consistent per participant per day fee for support broker services.
+The Support Broker Division of the VF/EA FMS-Support Broker entity furnishes information and assistance (I&A) supports to participants enrolled and their representatives as appropriate.
+As detailed above, the VF/EA FMS-Support Broker entity will receive a consistent per participant per month fee for support broker services.

 A waiver participant’s support broker furnishes the following I&A supports related to PDCS and individual-directed goods and services:

-• Provides initial orientation to waiver participants and their representatives, as appropriate, on using the Services My Way program, self-directing their PDS and managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.
+• Provides initial orientation and skills training to participants and authorized representatives, as appropriate, on using the Services My Way program, self-directing their PDS and managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.

-• Provides initial skills training on using the Services My Way program, self-directing their PDS, and managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities.

-• Provides ongoing skills training on using the Services My Way program, self-directing their PDS and managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities as needed.
+• Provides ongoing skills training to participants and authorized representatives, as appropriate, on using the Services My Way program, self-directing their PDS and managing their PDS budget, using FMS and support broker services, being a common law employer, and general Medicaid and non-Medicaid rights and responsibilities as needed.

-• Assists waiver participant/representative employers in providing the information requested in and completing the forms and agreements included in the Participant/Representative-Employer Enrollment Packet and Participant-directed Worker (PDW) Employment and Individual-Directed Goods and Services Vendor Engagement Packet.
+• Assists participant/representative employers in completing the forms and agreements included in the Participant/Representative-Employer Enrollment Packet and Participant-directed Worker (PDW) Employment and Individual-Directed Goods and Services Vendor Engagement Packet.

 • Assists participant/representative employers in developing, implementing, monitoring effectiveness and revising, as needed, emergency back-up and natural support plans and designated emergency back-up staff and natural supports.

-• Assists waiver participants in designating an authorized representative, if needed and wanted, assessing effectiveness of the authorized representative and selecting a new authorized representative, if necessary.
+• Assists waiver participants in designating an authorized representative, as necessary, assessing effectiveness of the authorized representative and selecting a new authorized representative if needed.

-• Receives waiver participants’ PDS monthly allocation amount from the waiver case manager to develop, with the waiver participant and his/her representative, as appropriate, his/her initial PDS budget and any updated budgets.

-• Develops, with the waiver participant and his/her representative, as appropriate, the participant’s PDS budget for approval from the Services My Way Program Coordinator.
+• Develops, with the participant and authorized representative, as appropriate, the participant’s PDS budget for approval by the Services My Way Program Coordinator.

-• Updates, with the waiver participant and his/her representative, as appropriate, the waiver participant’s PDS budget and submits the budget for approval from the Services My Way Program Coordinator.
+• Updates, with the participant and authorized representative, as appropriate, the participant’s PDS budget and submits the revised budget for approval by the Services My Way Program Coordinator.

-• Develops with the participant and his/her representative, as appropriate, proposals to reallocate PDS budget funds from labor to individual-directed goods and services or vice versa and submits them for approval from the Services My Way Program Coordinator.
+• Develops with the participant and his/her representative, as appropriate, proposals to reallocate PDS budget funds from labor to individual-directed goods and services or vice versa and submits them for approval by the Services My Way Program Coordinator.

-• Assists the participant and his/her representative, as appropriate, in tracking his/her PDS expenditures in accordance with the participant’s PDS budget.
+• Assists the participant and authorized representative, as appropriate, in tracking PDS expenditures in accordance with the participant’s PDS budget.

-• Assists participants and representatives, as appropriate, in identifying and accessing PDS.

-• Assists participants and representatives, as appropriate, in making decisions about purchasing individual-directed goods and services.
+• Assists participants and authorized representatives, as appropriate, in making decisions about purchasing individual-directed goods and services.

-• Assists participants and representatives, as appropriate, in resolving issues as they arise.
+• Assists participants and authorized representatives, as appropriate, in resolving issues as they arise.

-• Conducts periodic in-home visits and phone calls with participants to monitor that their PDS is being provided in accordance with the participant’s individual service plan and PDS budget, their health and safety and to answer questions or concerns.
+• Conducts periodic in-home visits and phone calls with participants to monitor that their PDS is being provided in accordance with the participant’s person-centered ISP and PDS budget, their health and safety and to answer questions or concerns.